New Balance® Shoes for Diabetics

 Velcro Shoe for Diabetes

-• There is a removable cushioned Polyurethane footbed and durable rubber outsole.
+• There is a removable cushioned Polyurethane footbed and a durable rubber outsole.

 • The shoes are available in wider widths.